Cardboardflavouredbox/Prosaic-at-best/README.md

 ## Permissions

-Please do not use the code and assets of this project without the consent of the author.
+Please do not use or distribute the code and assets of this project without the consent of the author.